MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/configuration-manager-activities.md

 ## Mandatory assignment schedules

-To add a new mandatory assignment, select the **New** button.
+To add a new mandatory assignment, select **New**.
 The Mandatory Schedule dialog appears.

 The Mandatory Schedule dialog contains the following elements: